headboyprince/combine-word-documents-with-docxtpl-workplan-in-python/README.md

 # combine-word-documents-with-docxtpl-workplan-in-python
-Need To Create 100’s Of Workplan (word) Documents Automatically?This article will show you how to create multiple docx documents at once at the click of a finger using python Before we begin, you have to install the required package with pip in your favorite IDE.
+Need To Create 100’s Of Workplan (word) Documents Automatically?
+This article will show you how to create multiple docx documents at once at the click of a finger using python.

 ## Installation